-Appropriate assessment tools are also used, such as
+Appropriate assessment tools may also be used, such as:

-- Screening / diagnostic tests; Salford reading test, Spar Spelling test, phonological awareness tests, Speech Link, Boxall Profile - Reports or observations - Records from feeder schools, nursery and pre-school settings - Information from parents and carers - Summative and end of Key Stage assessment results - Pupil portfolios
+- Screening / diagnostic tests; Salford reading test, Spar Spelling test, phonological awareness tests, Speech Link, Boxall Profile - Reports or observations - Records and information from feeder schools, nursery and pre-school settings - Records and information from health and social care professionals - Information from parents and carers - Summative and end of Key Stage assessment results - Pupil portfolios

-Where concerns regarding a child's progress are raised, the class teacher will complete and maintain an initial concerns checklist to highlight the child's strengths and weaknesses.
-This form will also be used to record differentiation of work and intervention put in place to help the child to make progress.
+When concerns regarding a child's progress are raised, the class teacher will complete and maintain an initial concerns checklist to highlight the child's strengths and difficulties.
+This form will also be used to record differentiation of work and the intervention put in place to help the child to make progress.